-On September 26, 2017, the Board of Directors formally adopted the FY 2018 Annual Budget and Twenty-Year Financial Plan by Resolution numbers 170105, and 170104, respectively.
-Highlights of the FY 2018 Budget and Financial Plan are:
+On September 18, 2018, the Board formally adopted the Fiscal Year 2019 Annual Budget and Twenty-Year Financial Plan by Resolution numbers 180102, and 180103, respectively.
+Highlights of the Fiscal Year 2019 Budget and Twenty-Year Financial Plan are:

-- The FY 2018 Annual Budget totals \$982.1 million; \$523.0 million in operating; \$265.3 million in capital; and \$193.8 million in debt service. - DART is advancing a Program of Interrelated Projects to address capacity needs under the Federal Transit Administration (FTA) Capital Investment Grant Program.
-The Program consists of three significant projects: the second light rail alignment in the central business district (CBD) known as D2, platform modifications at 28 stations on the Red and Blue lines to accommodate three-car trains, and a central streetcar link in downtown Dallas.
+- The Fiscal Year 2019 Annual Budget totals \$1,032.9 million; \$544.3 million in operating; \$291.5 million in capital; and \$197.2 million in debt service. - · DART is advancing a Program of Interrelated Projects (the "Program") to address capacity needs under the Federal Transit Administration (FTA) Capital Investment Grant Program.
+The Program consists of three significant projects: the second light rail alignment in the CBD known as D2 Subway, platform modifications at 28 stations on the Red and Blue lines to accommodate three-car trains, and a central streetcar link in downtown Dallas.
 The Financial Plan also includes revenue service along the Cotton Belt Corridor in 2022.
 This service will connect with DART's Green Line in Carrollton, the Red Line in Richardson and Plano, and the Orange Line at DFW Airport.
-Several regional sources of funds and scope modifications are detailed in the FY 2018 Business Plan (including the FY 2018 Annual Budget and Twenty-Year Financial Plan) posted on our website at www.dart.org.
+Several regional sources of funds and scope modifications are detailed in the Fiscal Year 2019 Business Plan (including the Fiscal Year 2019 Annual Budget and Twenty-Year Financial Plan) posted on our website at www.dart.org.